-The Atomic Energy Research (AER) is an organization of 23 institutions (utilities, research institutes and universities) from nine countries.
+The Atomic Energy Research (AER) is an organization of 27 institutions (utilities, research institutes, universities and technical support organisations) from nine countries.
 The common interest within this organization is the research on topics related to all aspects of the safe operation of VVER reactors.
 The AER organization is also open to institutions from countries not operating VVER reactors, nevertheless interested in VVER related researchtopics.
 The scientific activities of AER are carried out in six working groups.

 The working groups are organising scientific meetings on a regular basis, where the details of work are being discussed.
 The most important results of AER members are presented to the research community on annual Symposium in autumn, where usually 70 to 80 experts meet to discuss ongoing work and new developments.

 KFKI Atomic Energy Research Institute has been the headquarters of the Atomic Energy Research (AER) international cooperation since its foundation in 1990.
 AER fixed its main goals as promotion of information exchange among VVER utility staffs, designers, research institutes and authorities; assist its member organizations to perform investigations and research to enhance the safety and economic operation of VVER type reactors.
 The participant institutions pay a nominal fee but their major contribution is through their participation in the joint work to solve problems of common interest.
 Two- or more sided cooperation is possible.